 Helping Kids Like Vegetables

-Parents and children seem to have more struggles over vegetables than any other kind of food.
+Parents and children seem to have more struggles over vegetables than any other food.
 Vegetables should be offered in the same matter-of-fact way that all other foods are offered.

 Start vegetables in infancy.
 Talk to your doctor or WIC program about how and when to begin solid foods.
-Some nutritionists recommend introducing vegetables before fruits, so baby gets used to the taste of vegetables first.
-If your baby doesn’t seem thrilled with a new vegetable, don’t assume he/she doesn’t like it.
+Some nutritionists recommend introducing vegetables before fruits so that baby gets used to the taste of vegetables first.
+If your baby doesn’t seem thrilled with a new vegetable, don’t assume they dislike it.
 Try it again next week.
 If it still doesn’t win smiles, try it again in another week, and so on.

-What if you have at toddler or preschooler who has decided already that he/she/doesn’t like vegetables?
+What if you have a toddler or preschooler who has decided already that he/she doesn’t like vegetables?

 Here are 18 Pointers That Might Help:

-- Don’t force your child to eat anything he doesn’t want to eat.
+- Don’t force your child to eat anything they don’t want to eat.
 Forcing only results in power struggles that nobody wins, except a determined vegetable hater!

 - Offer positive encouragement, but do not bribe, reward, or lavish praise.

-- Teach your child how to politely turn down a food.
+- Teach your child how to turn down food politely.